ghc/ghc/docs/users_guide/phases.rst

 .. ghc-flag:: -staticlib

-    On Darwin/OS X/iOS only, link all passed files into a static library suitable for linking into an iOS (when using a cross-compiler) or Mac Xcode project.
-To control the name, use the :ghc-flag:`-o ⟨file⟩` option as usual.
+    Link all passed files into a static library suitable for linking.
+    To control the name, use the :ghc-flag:`-o` ⟨name⟩ option as usual.
 The default name is ``liba.a``.
-This should nearly always be passed when compiling for iOS with a cross-compiler.

 .. ghc-flag:: -L ⟨dir⟩